 Like all retailers, the Army and Air Force Exchange (AAFES) and the Navy Exchange (NEX) are looking for ways to improve their business model.
 But unlike many other retailers, better business for AAFES and NEX means better quality of life for military members, as some of the profits are distributed back to the military community—to the tune of around $300 million annually.

 Due to the changing environment and force reductions, the Defense Department’s Executive Resale Board voted to allow online access to honorably-discharged military veterans.
-This is scheduled to go live on Veterans Day 2017 and could return upwards of an additional $100 million to the military communities.
+The Exchanges opened their virtual doors on Veterans Day 2017.
+Officials estimate the new customer base could return upwards of an additional $100 million to the military communities.

 Note that this new benefit only includes allowing veterans to shop online, not at the physical stores located on bases.
 There is no current proposal to allow veterans to shop at on-base locations.